AGhaderi/ActStimRL/README.md

 # ActStimRL
-This repository is launched to devlope the reinforcement Learning algorithm
+This repository is launched to develop the reinforcement Learning algorithm.